 Trade and Private Sector Development

-All of the trade-related assistance (TRA) that the EU provides to Cambodia forms part of the EU’s commitment under the Enhanced Integrated Framework (EIF), the global TRA programme for LDCs.
-Cambodia is benefiting from this fund to build trade capacity and promote the diversification and expansion of new export sectors (silk, fisheries).
+The trade-related assistance (TRA) that the EU provides to Cambodia forms part of the EU’s commitment under the Enhanced Integrated Framework (EIF), the global TRA programme for LDCs.
+Cambodia is benefiting from this fund to build trade capacity and promote the diversification and expansion of new export sectors (silk, fisheries, tourism).
 The EU is the largest donor of trade-related assistance in Cambodia.
-The successful Trade Development Support Programme (€11.65 channelled through a Multi-Donor Trust Fund with the EU as the main contributor) responds specifically to the needs of the Ministry of Commerce and other line ministries in trade policy formulation, regulation, trade facilitation, and capacity building.
-The Programme has contributed to key regulatory reforms, as well as a very ambitious programme for automating trade facilitation.
+The successful Trade Development Support Programme (€11.65 channelled through a Multi-Donor Trust Fund with the EU as the main contributor) responded specifically to the country's needs in trade policy formulation, regulation, trade facilitation, and capacity building.
+The Programme contributed to key regulatory reforms, as well as a very ambitious programme for automating trade facilitation.

 Future EU trade-related assistance will be provided through regional programme funds and will focus on strengthening Cambodia's regional integration, by ensuring Cambodia's commitments to ASEAN and WTO, and further improving trade facilitation.

 Cambodia had made impressive progress in the fight against child stunting, though critical challenges still remain and the child stunting rate is 32.4% (2014).

 The EU Food and Nutrition Security Impact, Resilience, Sustainability and Transformation (FIRST) is a facility that provides governments with policy assistance and capacity development support.
 The aim of the programme is to facilitate policy dialogue around food, nutrition security and sustainable agriculture.
 The EU - FIRST programme for Cambodia (2016-2018) is supporting the Council for Agriculture and Rural Development (CARD) on Capacity Development and mainstreaming food security and nutrition in agriculture sectors.